What Are Private-Label Products?

 - Amazon will handle returns and customer service concerns

-Step 8: Start Selling
+Step 8: Start Selling on Amazon

 Like most industries or marketplaces, your first sale is often your most difficult.
 Without the support of word of mouth referrals or recurring customers to rely on, getting your foot in the door can be tough.
 Some common and effective ways to drive traffic to your listing include: